movestore/Template_Python_App/developer_README.md

 1. `./environment.yml`: Definition of the dependencies of your App.
 We use `conda` as library manager.
 See [Step 7](https://docs.moveapps.org/#/create_py_app?id=step-7-store-environment-dependencies) in the User Manual.
 1. `./resources/**`: Resources of the SDK
    1. `auxiliary/**`: Simulates the usage of [*auxiliary files*](https://docs.moveapps.org/#/auxiliary).
 You can put files into this folder to simulate an App run with provided/user-uploaded files.
    1. `output/**`: If your App produces output files (artifacts) they will be stored here.
-See [*producing artifacts*](https://docs.moveapps.org/#/copilot-python-sdk?id=producing-app-artifacts) for more information.
+See [*producing artifacts*](https://docs.moveapps.org/#/copilot-python-sdk?id=producing-artifacts) for more information.
    1. `samples/**`: Collection of sample App input data.
 You can use these samples to simulate an App run with real input.
 1. `./sdk/**`: The (internal) MoveApps Python SDK logic.
    1. `moveapps_execution.py`: The logic for simulating an App run.
    1. `moveapps_io.py`: Helper functions to use IO features of MoveApps.
    1. `moveapps_spec.py`: The Python App specification each MoveApps Python App must implement
 1. `./sdk.py`: The main entry point of the SDK.
-Use it to execute your App in your compiler.
+Use it to execute your App in your compiler (e.g. PyCharm).
 1. `./tests/**`: Location for *Unit Tests*.
 See [Step 5](https://docs.moveapps.org/#/create_py_app#=step-5-test-your-app-locally) of the User Manual.
+1. `.env`: defining the SDK Runtime environment, see below.

-## SDK Runtime environment
+## SDK untime environment

 Critical parts of the SDK can be adjusted by `environment variables`.
 Keep in mind that these variables are only changeable during App development and not during an App run on MoveApps.
 They are predefined with sensible defaults - they should work for you as they are.